MYKEL7/one-click-hugo-cms/site/content/post/how-to-store-food-suppies.md

 ---
 title: How to Store Food Supplies
 date: 2021-05-30T19:02:09.456Z
 description: Don't let your food supplies get spoilt.
-Learn how to store them here
+Read about how to store them in this post
 image: img/food-storage.jpg
 ---
 It is so annoying to spend so much and have those precious supplies get spoilt because of improper storage.